Southwick Revival Event Schedule

 Military Vehicles: British and Allied Forces, over 50 World

-War II vehicles, from motorbikes and the iconic Jeeps and iconic Spitfire replica.
+War II vehicles, from motorbikes and the iconic Jeeps and iconic.

 Red Lion Car Park: